cyb-ersin/HomeLab_Foundation/Lab2_WiFi_Security/readme.md

 This lab simulates a **black-box WiFi penetration test** against a home network (Fritz!Box router) using a dedicated Kali Linux machine and an external wireless adapter.
 The objective was to capture a WPA2 4-way handshake and attempt offline password cracking — while documenting both the attacker and defender perspectives.

 > **Scope:** Own home network only.
 All activities were authorized and performed in a controlled lab environment.
+> **AP Filter:** All captures were strictly scoped using `--bssid` filter — only the authorized target AP was targeted at all times.
+No third-party networks were captured or attacked.

 ---